-I use Google Keep‘s note that I named ‘What I learn today’ and write down my learnings in the end of each day.
-It could be a feedback, a peer support, an advise, a conversation, a share or recommendation of a book / video / photo / audio etc… (you named it!) to / from someone or something.
+I use Google Keep’s note that I named ‘What I learn today.
+Then I write down my learnings.
+It could be feedback, peer support, advice, conversation, a share or recommendation of a book/video/photo/audio etc… (you named it!) to/from someone or something.

-This way of doing is inspired by a suggestion from the facilitators of the online course ‘The Science of Happiness‘.
+This way of doing is inspired by a suggestion from the online course ‘The Science of Happiness‘ facilitators.

 🔎 Which power searching tips improve your search results?

-I use mainly ‘phase string’ and ‘operators’ these days for improving my search results as well as other practices and techniques I have learned via the Inbound courses of the HubSpot Academy.
+I did years ago an online course by Google: Power Searching with Google, and more recently, another one by Google Data News Lab on using Google tools for reporting and storytelling.
+I use mainly ‘phase string’ and ‘operators’ to improve my search results and other practices and techniques I have learned via the Inbound courses of the HubSpot Academy.

 🔎 Which Google tricks are useful for you?